Feature Friday – Machine Learning

 ML is not a new research field, it was born in the 60s and it has been developing since then.
 Nowadays it is becoming a mainstream technology used worldwide, and we might not be aware of it.
-What do you think of facial and text recognition or spam filters in your inbox?
-It's all the work of ML.
+Have you ever thought of facial and text recognition or spam filters in your inbox?
+It's all work of ML.

 How SmartLockr uses Machine Learning

-In SmartLockr we will use ML to reinforce the security on your email system, by supporting our clients in the avoidance of data leaks and unsafe emails sending.
-We use ML technologies to process client’s emails through text recognition, being able to detect the degree of confidentiality of the email and let them know in case there might be some risks on it.
+SmartLockr uses ML to reinforce the security on your email system, by supporting our customers in the avoidance of data leaks and unsecure exchange of emails.
+We use ML technologies to process customer’s emails through text recognition, being able to detect the degree of confidentiality of the email and let them know in case there might be some risks on it.

 Also, we will use it to create more awereness among email users.
 Are you about to send confidential data?
 ML will recognize this content as confidential and will give you a notification.
 By doing so, you will always be aware of what you are sending out.

-We are aware of the confidentiality of our clients, so the system will be built and implemented regarding to the new European General Data Protection Regulation (GDPR).
-The algorithm will work only with non-confidential data and clients email content in their own company environment which means that all the data will be used in a secured environment.
+We are aware of the confidentiality of our customers, so the system will be built and implemented regarding to the new European General Data Protection Regulation (GDPR).
+The algorithm will work only with non-confidential data and clients email content in their own company environment, which means that all data will be used in a secured environment.

 Being able to use Machine Learning, increases the user friendliness of SmartLockr.
 But, this is only one of the many new features SmartLockr has to offer.
 If you would like to learn more about our product, you can read about our Secure Emailing Solution or perhaps you want to Try Our Product?